 Recipe Tips & Notes

 - The Chicken.
-I usually make this with boneless chicken breast, though I also enjoy it with chicken thighs, which you can usually simmer longer.
-Both are great, and it’s really your choice.
+I usually make this with boneless chicken breast, though I also enjoy it with boneless skinless chicken thighs, which you can usually simmer longer.
+Both are great, and it's really your choice.
 Go with both!
+Chopped pork loin is a nice alternative.
+You can also make it with tofu for a vegetarian version.

 - Thicker Sauce.
 For a thicker, stickier sauce, add an extra teaspoon or more of cornstarch slurry to the sauce and let it simmer until it thickens even more.
 The sauce should stick to and coat the chicken pieces.